 Japan’s ancient capital city is nothing if not rich in tradition, and what’s more traditional than local cuisine?
-Not only does Kyoto have its own regional cuisine known as Kyo ryori but it is also the birthplace of the Japanese kaiseki cuisine, which is a banquet-style multi-course meal made with seasonal Japanese ingredients.
+Not only does Kyoto have its own regional cuisine known as Kyo ryori but it is also the birthplace of the Japanese kaiseki cuisine, which is a banquet-style multi-course meal made with seasonal Japanese ingredients (this cuisine and more is covered in our guide, What to Eat in Kyoto).

 There’s nothing quite like the food culture of Kyoto — some of the most famous local dishes and cuisines originated here including shojin ryori and the Japanese tea ceremony, making it the perfect place to discover traditional Japanese cuisine.
 And what better way to learn than by joining a Kyoto cooking class, hosted by local experts.